 Rubbing alcohol vs isopropyl alcohol

-Rubbing alcohol contains isopropyl alcohol, but the concentration of isopropyl alcohol is 100%, while rubbing alcohol is less concentrated because of the addition of water and possibly other ingredients.
+Rubbing alcohol contains isopropyl alcohol, but the concentration of isopropyl alcohol is 100%, while a bottle of rubbing alcohol is less concentrated because of the addition of water and possibly other ingredients.
 Otherwise, the two liquids have similar properties.
 As a disinfectant, 70% concentration of alcohol is the most effective at killing pathogens.
 Any higher or lower percentage will be less effective for disinfecting.

 What is rubbing alcohol used for?